Basic Questions

 What are tax returns?

-Each Spring, individuals who lived in the United States the previous year file tax returns to report their total earned income to the Office of the Internal Revenue Service (IRS).
-If the IRS determines you have paid more taxes in the previous year than necessary, you can receive a full or partial tax refund.
+Each spring, individuals who lived in the United States the previous year are required to report their total earned income to the Internal Revenue Service (IRS).
+These reports are known as tax returns.
+After reviewing an individual’s tax return, the IRS determines whether a person has paid too much or too little in taxes during the previous year.

 Should I file a tax return?